hslh/pie-detection/README.md

 # Automatic Detection of Potentially Idiomatic Expressions
-This is the source code for a system to automatically detect potentially idiomatic expressiosn (PIEs, for short) in text.
+This is the source code for a system to automatically detect potentially idiomatic expressions (PIEs, for short) in text.
 It has four different methods of doing so: exact string match, fuzzy string match, inflectional string match, and parse-based matching.
 It relies on a set of digitally available idiom dictionaries to get an inventory of expressions, and extracts all instances of those expressions (with context) from the input corpus.

 ## Requirements
 To run this code, you'll need the following Python setup: